Learn to do good. Seek justice. Help the oppressed. Defend the cause of orphans. Fight for the rights of widows.

 God is not interested in sacrifice and offerings, He is more interested in an humble spirit, Psalm 51:16-17.

-- Father I thank you for a wonderful day full of your endless blessings
+- Father I thank you for a wonderful day and for your endless blessings

 - Thank you for blessing me enough to bless others